tomrossmann/Backload/README.md

 + Extensibility (coming release): Dynamically hook in your own extensions.
 (Multiple extensions for a specific processing step are supported).
 + Eventing: Backloads processing pipeline events enable full control of the request/response data and execution flow.
 + Scalability by asynchronous internal code and asynchronous support for events and extensions.
++ Tracing: Use standard .NET tracing to find proplems during development or log errors in production.

 ### Setup
 [Setup instructions](https://github.com/blackcity/Backload/wiki/Setup)